 Cross the Tiber River into the lively neighborhood of Trastevere, where the cobblestoned streets come alive after dark.
 Avoid the tourist traps on the main thoroughfares and venture into the side streets for an authentic dining enjoy.
 For a taste of Roman cuisine, try a classic pasta dish like cacio e pepe or carbonara, priced between €10-14.
 If you're feeling particularly hungry, you might add a secondi, such as saltimbocca, which costs around €14-18.
 Complement your meal with a glass of house wine, ranging from €4-6, or opt for a carafe at €10-15.

-After dinner, indulge in a gelato from a local shop.
+After dinner, enjoy a gelato from a local shop.
 Look for places where the gelato is stored in covered bins with flat, natural colors, indicating quality.
 Budget around €25-35 per person for dinner.
-To conclude your evening, take a leisurely stroll through the charming streets, or enjoy an aperitivo at one of the bars on Piazza Trilussa.
+To conclude your evening, take a leisurely stroll through the pleasant streets, or enjoy an aperitivo at one of the bars on Piazza Trilussa.

 Navigating Rome in a day can be a whirlwind, but with some practical tips, you'll make the most of your 24 hours.
 First, invest in a 24-hour Metrebus pass for €7, which gives you unlimited access to public transportation.
 Wear comfortable walking shoes, as you'll cover approximately 11 kilometers of cobblestone streets.